Parallels Provider

 user: alice

-When hosts is configured, Crabbox checks each matching host for the requested source VM and picks the first host below maxVMs.
-The host list works for warmup, run, checkpoint fork, status, list, stop, and cleanup.
+When hosts is configured, Crabbox checks each host whose targets match the requested target, looks for the requested source VM, and picks the first host below its maxVMs limit.
+Host selection applies to warmup, run, checkpoint fork, status, list, stop, and cleanup.

 CRABBOX_PARALLELS_SOURCE